MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-troubleshoot.md

 If your authentication token expires and deployment fails, you can update the refresh token.
 Follow these steps to update the refresh token:

-1. Sign in to the first server, them import the registration module by running the following PowerShell cmdlet:
+1. Sign in to the first server.
+To import the registration module, run the following PowerShell cmdlet:

     ```powershell
     Update-AuthenticationToken